An exponential Integrator for finite volume discretization of nonlinear parabolic differential equation: Finite volume for space discretization

 Let us illustre \defref{admissiblemesh} to make it more understandable. \begin{example} \begin{itemize} \item In the case where the diffusion tensor $\mathbf{D}$ is diagonal and $\Omega$ is a rectangular or parallelepiped domain, any rectangular grid ($d=2$) or parallelepiped grid ($d=3$) is an admissible mesh.
-The set $\left\lbrace\mathbf{x}_{i}\right\rbrace$ is the set of centers of gravity of the rectangular grid or parallelepiped grid.
+The set $\left\lbrace\mathbf{x}_{i}\right\rbrace$ is the set of centers of gravity of the rectangular grid or parallelepiped grid (see \figref{mesh}).
 The inner product induced locally by $\mathbf{D}_{A_{i}}^{-1}$ is equivalent to the standard inner product corresponding to the Euclidean norm $\vert.\vert$.
 This mesh will yield a 5-point scheme ($d=2$) and 7-point scheme ($d=3$) for our model problem \eqref{adr6}. \item If $d=2$, for isotropic and heterogeneous media ($\mathbf{D}(\mathbf{x})=b(\mathbf{x})I_{2}\;\,\mathbf{x} \in \Omega $, $I_{2}$ being the identity matrix of dimension $2$) we can define a triangular admissible mesh $\mathcal {T}$ to be a family of open triangular disjoint subsets of $\Omega$ such that two triangles having a common edge have also two common vertices.
 The angles of the triangles are assumed to be less than $\frac{\pi}{2}$ to allow the orthogonal bisectors to intersect inside each triangle, thus naturally defining the center point $\mathbf{x}_{i}$ of the control volume $A_{i}$.
 The finite volume scheme defined on such mesh will yield a 4-point scheme for our model problem \eqref{adr6}.
-The inner product induced locally by $\mathbf{D}_{A_{i}}^{-1}$ is equivalence to the standard inner product corresponding to the Euclidean norm $\vert.\vert$. \end{itemize} \end{example} To make notation easier, we will identify $\mathcal{T}$ to $\mathcal{I}$, then to say $A_{i} \in \mathcal{T}$ we will say $i \in \mathcal{T}$.
+The inner product induced locally by $\mathbf{D}_{A_{i}}^{-1}$ is equivalence to the standard inner product corresponding to the Euclidean norm $\vert.\vert$. \end{itemize} \end{example}